Twilight2/Forgotten-Relics/README.md

 It was originally created by Integral.
 But, guess what?
 This nickname seems to be already taken almost everywhere.
 So he is also known as "Extegral", "VictorShadow", "VictorShadow_" and some more names.

-TO DO List for the nearest future:
+To-Do List for the nearest future:
 1. Implement the Wastelayer.
 2. Add some of relics themed around Runic Shield.
 3. Invent alternative Runic Shield handler (for previously mentioned relics).